Sales: Via website

 About Us: Hillview Farms is a “neighborhood farm” providing the community with local, fresh food.
 Our goal is to bring people together through an appreciation for food and farming in fun and informative ways to support a healthy community.
 The farm uses sustainable practices to inspire the community to live a healthier lifestyle.

 Hillview Farms accomplishes this goal by providing a farm stand to connect people to the land, and by selling produce at local farmers markets.
-We hope to encourage the community to be a part of the farm by volunteering and interacting with the farmers.
 We believe that healthy soil = healthy families = healthy communities.

 Hours: 10:00 a.m. to 6:00 p.m., Fri. — Mon., April-May.